ndming/NSRT/README.md

-# Neural Supersampling with Radiance Demodulation using Transformer
+# Neural Supersampling for Real-time Rendering with Enhanced Radiance Demodulation

 ## Environment
 Model implementation uses Pytorch.
 Training and testing are guaranteed to run on Linux with: